 As a child, Joey Teitelbaum was easy to pick out from the crowd at Baltimore Orioles games as she was the lone six-year-old diligently keeping score.
 When she went off to college, she kept statistics for the University of Virginia basketball and baseball teams.
-And now, for over a decade, she has used that knack for understanding not just what the data says, but what it means from a communications standpoint, to help advise think tanks, issue advocacy organizations, and political campaigns.
+And now, for over a decade, she has used that knack for understanding not just what the data say, but what they mean from a communications standpoint, to help advise think tanks, issue advocacy organizations, and political campaigns.

-If Joey isn’t working, there’s a 99% chance she’s sleeping, hiking, or skiing alongside her partner.
+If Joey isn’t working, there’s a 99% chance she and her fiancée are sleeping, hiking, or skiing.
 There’s a 1% chance she’s watching her beloved Orioles lose or her beloved ‘Hoos win.